The Only Major Actors Still Alive From The Towering Inferno

 None of these films has aged particularly well, but Irwin Allen, nicknamed the "Master of Disaster," embraced the essential silliness of the genre, and was shockingly adept at getting the era's biggest stars to come along for the calamitous ride.
 "The Poseidon Adventure" was his best movie, but "The Towering Inferno," in which a 138-floor skyscraper catches fire, was by far his biggest hit, primarily due to his powerhouse co-leads Paul Newman and Steve McQueen.

-"The Towering Inferno" turns 50 this year, and while most of its cast has moved on to the highest high-rise of them all, some of the main cast is still around to celebrate the film's anniversary.
+"The Towering Inferno" is over 50 years old, and while most of its cast has moved on to the highest high-rise of them all, some of the main cast is still around to celebrate the film's anniversary.
 So let's show them some love while they're still with us.

 Faye Dunaway